Is this a prayer letter? An email update? Is it required? Is it real?

-In the One who keeps us, Steve and Laura
+In the one who keeps us, with love, Steve and Laura

 Steve and Laura Spinella